adarshraj99/ML-DL.md/processes & keywords.md

 In more practical term we need to find values of w and b(where b!=0) to get the min j(w) possible.

+#### Gradient descent:
+It can be used to reduce any function not just linear regression.
+For Linear regression with sqared error cost function the     graph is always a bow or a hammock shape graph.